 Organizations

-The list of CS student organizations is provided below (click on the links to get info on how to join).
+The list of CS student organizations is provided below.
+Click on the links to get info on how to join.

 Association for Computing Machinery

 ACM Student Chapter at UTEP is a community of 160+ students interested in programming, problem-solving and engineering.
-We are passionate organizing hackathons, datathons, CTF's and building and environment for everyone to succeed.
+We are passionate about organizing hackathons, datathons, CTF's and building an environment for everyone to succeed.
 We collaborate with many student organizations to help them grow and involve students into their events.
 If you are a CS student, or you are interested in learning more about software, we're here for you.

 ACM-W Women in Computer Science